GenPare/genpare-frontend/README.md

 ### Starting

 To start the frontend, stay in the root-directory of the repository and run `npm start`.
 The Angular CLI will compile and build the Application.
 Open up a new tab in your browser and naviagte to `localhost:4200`.

+IMPORTANT: It might happen, that you will get an 401 Unauthorized error after logging in, which results in the problem, that you cannot save your profile data.
+To try to solve this problem, you can synchronize the timezone of your operating system and restart the backend and frontend.